Republicans block 'rotten' election reform bill in Senate as VP Harris presides over debate

 CLICK HERE TO GET THE FOX NEWS APP

 Progressives are demanding that Senate Democrats get rid of the legislative filibuster so they can pass the sweeping election reforms, D.C. statehood bill, gun control and police reform bills without any GOP support.
+But Manchin and Arizona Sen. Kyrsten Sinema have doubled down on their opposition to eliminating the filibuster, meaning any pathway forward on voting reforms would need GOP support.